omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 as input and working variables for arbitrarily complex algorithms programmed in the template (`*.ftl`) files.

-Create a file with a filename that ends in `.flt` e.g.`untitled.ned.flt`.
-This will create a template file that will be processed by the templating engine.
-The name of the file does not matter, because the
+Let's create a file with a filename with `.flt` extension (e.g.`untitled.ned.flt`).
+Because of the extension, this file will be processed by the templating engine.
+The actual name of the file does not matter, because the
 <@setoutput .../> directive instructs the templating engine to output
 everything from the current file into the file that is specified by the `targetFileName` variable. `targetFileName` is automatically filled out by